iotaledger/bee/bee-message/tip.md

   - <i>Metadata Block</i>
 - <i>Blocks</i> must be sorted in ascending order based on their `Block Type` both in `Blocks` and `Immutable Blocks` fields.
-- Syntactic validation of all present feature blocks must pass.
 - When `Alias ID` is zeroed out, `State Index` and `Foundry Counter` must be `0`.
 - `State Metadata Length` must not be greater than `Max Metadata Length`.
 - `Address` of <i>State Controller Address Unlock Condition</i> and `Address` of